cyatteau/osm-navigation-esri-basemap-v2/README.md

 ### Description

 OpenStreetMap (OSM) is a collaborative project to create a free editable map of the world.
+These vector basemaps are based on the Daylight map distribution of OSM data and are hosted by Esri.
+They present the map in a cartographic style similar to the Esri Vector Basemap Navigation map or Esri Vector Basemap Navigation Dark map.

 ### Other Requirements